sahmed008/sahmed008/README.md

 ### Hi there 👋

 My name is Sohel and I'm learning to become a Data Analyst.
-I'am trying to improve my Data Analysis skills by learning SQL, Python, R, Tableau and Power BI.
+I'am trying to improve my Data Analysis skills by learning SQL, Python, Tableau and Power BI.

 #### My Projects